ChideraDev/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 function that capitalizes all words of a string. function that encodes a string into 1337. function that prints an integer.
+Adding one line to this code, so that the program prints a[2] = 98, followed by a new line.